Call Us

 Speaking about the issues you’ve been facing may seem small, but it’s an important step towards bringing your addiction under control.
 If you feel up to it, speak to a close friend or family member.
 They’ll be able to offer love and support when you most need it.
 A support network of loved ones around you will be very important during the recovery process.

 If you’d prefer a professional opinion, speak to your GP.
-They can assess your symptoms and offer next steps, be it treatment or other methods of support.
+They can assess your symptoms and offer next steps, whether this is treatment or other methods of support.
 Alcohol addiction helplines are another useful place to head to.
 Groups like Alcoholics Anonymous (AA) or Drinkline offer free, confidential, over-the-phone advice and support for people who are concerned about their drinking.

 Get some treatment